SJ23 Tech Tip F10, (Updated 2024-11-11)

 Read Tech Tip F10a, "How to keep your furling

 system alive" before you install your new system.
-You can glean some really good tips from Brion Toss.
+You can glean some really good rigging tips from Brion Toss.
 VARIOUS FURLERS TO CONSIDER FOR AN SJ23 -

 The difficulties of designing a strong furling system that can be shipped